CSCI1090-S24/ps4/README.md

 * The date.
 * "This code is my own work.
 I did not share my code or look at the code of another student.
 I did not consult ChatGPT, CoPilot, or another large language model."

+**Note** You may not import any libraries to complete this assignment.
+IYKYK.

 ## Part 1: Counting words in a file
 In this program you will read in a file, compile some statistics about the file, report those statistics to the user, and let the user ask about the frequencies of words and letters.